endes0/MCArena/README.md

 # MCArena
-A kit PvP plugin for MCServer (In Beta)
+A kit PvP plugin for MCServer (Release 1.0)

 A plugin for MCServer that adds arena-like functionality.
 Currently in heavy development and beta state, this plugin is NOT recommended for non-dedicated use.